6 Innovation & Idea Management Software (2025 Comparison)

 First, we encourage almost all organizations that work with us to use challenges, which are time-constrained calls for ideas on specific topics.
 Innovation managers (or any stakeholder) can post challenges to gather ideas around specific initiatives, business goals, or pain points.

-We’ve found that challenges are more effective than an always-open call for submitting ideas; this is because:
+We’ve found that challenges are more effective than an always-open call for submitting ideas because:

 1. They focus idea collection on the most relevant issues.
 If the organization is focused on a particular goal, they can issue a challenge related to that goal.

-2. They provide a lot more context.
-The team issuing the challenge can get as detailed as they wish in their posting; adding images, videos, and other resources to explain problems or goals and provide context for users.
+2. They provide much more context.
+The team issuing the challenge can include as much detail as they like — adding images, videos, and other resources to fully explain the problem or goal.

 3. They have a deadline.
 This creates a sense of urgency to submit ideas that “always on” calls for ideas don’t have.